taomo-eo/docs/Voting-Mechanism/How-Voting-Works-in-NEOv1.0.md

 Given the mechanism described above, each vote contains two important decisions:

 1) *How many* candidates you are going to vote for.
-This influences the number Consensus Nodes that are going to be elected.
+This affects ***N***, the number Consensus Nodes that are going to be elected.

 2) *Which* candidates you are going to vote for.
-This influences the vote tally of the candidate nodes that you are voting for.
+This influences the vote tally of the candidate nodes that you have voted for, and updates whenever the balance of the voting address changes.

 ### 4. Where to Vote